Pratishtha-Kesari/FigmaLand/README.md

 # PixelPrime
-Figmaland a professional landing page template designed for businesses and freelancers who want to showcase their services with a sleek, modern interface.
+it a professional landing page template designed for businesses and freelancers who want to showcase their services with a sleek, modern interface.

 Key Features:
 Pixel-Perfect Design